tomtor/ESPTiny/README.md

-# Attiny84 and ESP-01 (ESP8266) KiCad Design and example code
+# Attiny84 and ESP-01 (ESP8266) KiCad PCB and example code

 ## Usage